 Wade Muggleton is a long-standing member of the Marcher Apple Network (MAN), a charity working to revive and protect heritage apple and pear varieties with links to the Welsh Marches.
 During MAN's 30-year history, over 50 varieties thought to be lost have been rediscovered.
 Over 300 varieties have been identified over the years, with almost 100 currently being investigated.
 Wade is the author of The Apples and Orchards of Worcestershire, The Worcester Black Pear and The Orchard Book, all available from MAN's online shop, and has written for a range of magazines and taught courses on orcharding and fruit growing.
 Wade's The Orchard Book is full of tips on planning, establishing and maintaining an orchard, maximising harvest and minimising outlay.
 Wade grows a lot of fruit and veg.
 We are delighted to welcome Wade as a guest speaker on this webinar.

 Emma Maxwell has extensive experience as a horticultural lecturer, mentor, and tutor, and has been a trainer for Farm Start trainees on the Pathways to Farming course (part of the Tyfu Dyfi project) for 7 years.
 Her expertise includes soil and plant science, propagation, edible and ornamental plant growing and relevant business marketing topics.
 In 2023, Emma was appointed as a coach to DEFRA's New Entrants Support Scheme, and she continues to mentor horticultural farmers for Farming Connect.
-Emma L. Maxwell and Dave Ashley are Ash & Elm, a vibrant five-acre off-grid market garden and CSA dedicated to agroecological and regenerative horticulture since 2011.
+Emma L. Maxwell and David Ashley are Ash & Elm, a vibrant five-acre off-grid market garden and CSA dedicated to agroecological and regenerative horticulture since 2011.
 Their one-acre orchard is home to a family of barn owls, and leads to 'Hazelnut Lane'.
-Social Farms & Gardens have collaborated with Ash & Elm for many years and know Emma to be a gentle powerhouse, a true master of self-sufficient horticulture.
+Social Farms & Gardens have collaborated with Ash & Elm for many years and know Emma to be a true master of horticulture.
 We are thrilled Emma is able to join us for this session.

 This webinar is part of a series of events supported by the Social Farms & Gardens Community Orchards (Powys) project.